 - Consultants from neurosurgery, ophthalmology, psychiatry, audiology and palliative care

-The UT Health Cancer Center's head and neck cancer team will prepare a treatment plan after a comprehensive evaluation and discussion at the regularly conducted cancer conferences.
+The Cancer Center's head and neck cancer team will prepare a treatment plan after a comprehensive evaluation and discussion at the regularly conducted cancer conferences.

-As a National Cancer Institute (NCI) designated cancer center, the UT Health Cancer Center offers care delivered by teams who specialize in all phases and types of clinical trials.
+As a National Cancer Institute (NCI) designated cancer center, the Cancer Center offers care delivered by teams who specialize in all phases and types of clinical trials.

 We have clinical trials available for patients who have just been diagnosed and never been treated.
 We also have trials for patients who have had prior treatments.